Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \subsubsection{Column encoder settings}

-We empirically choose the most suitable sampling method (Section~\ref{sec:operators}) and augmentation operator (introduced in Section~\ref{sec:contextualized} and more details in Appendix A).
-For sampling methods, on the \santosBench and \tusLargeBench benchmark, we find that \name achieves the best performance when pre-training it with the column-ordered sampling method with cell-level TF-IDF scoring function.
-On \tusSmallBench, we find that a special column-ordered sampling method, alphaHead, that sorts tokens in alphabetical order performs the best.
+We empirically choose the most suitable sampling method (Section~\ref{subsec:pretbl}) and augmentation operator (introduced in Section~\ref{subsec:contextualized} and more details in Appendix A).
+For sampling methods, we find that \name achieves the best performance when pre-trained with the cell-level TF-IDF scoring function on the \santosBench and \tusLargeBench benchmarks, and with a column-ordered sampling method, alphaHead, that sorts tokens in alphabetical order performs the best, on \tusSmallBench.
 For augmentation operators, we find that the drop\_col operator performs the best on \santosBench while drop\_cell achieves the best performance on the two \tus benchmarks.